 Very rare international letter sent from Hanoi to East Germany.
 While the veteran free franks were not valid postage for international mail the postal clerk clearly had no issue in accepting the stamp on this international sending and no postage due marks were made.

 The stamps are not particularily rare, though mint copies are somewhat scarcer than copies cancelled to order.
 However, on cover and postally used, the story is very different.
 It is quite a challenge, but not impossible, to find a genuinely used copy or a complete letter sent by a beneficiary.
 This has to do with the fact that most local letters (on which these stamps were used) were destroyed in the multi-decadal war, the tropical climate or recycling due to raw material shortages.

 Here is a very rare local letter using the brown stamp from Nghe-An to Hanoi in April of 1959, so shortly after issuance.

 The most interesting story about the green stamp though is the fact that a slighlty different version of it appeared later on in the philatelic market.
+In the SICP Journal 109 from October 1991 Klewitz states that the second version was issued on July 7th 1960 but no official release publication has ever been found.
 The publication of this changed stamp design was not reported by Xunhasaba and it is not included in the Vietnamese stamp catalogue.
 In this version, the invalid badge on the top left shows the star and the grain heads in the same green-grey color as the laurel leaf below the badge.
 In the first print, these were left white.
 Here is the exceedingly rare mint copy (only 3 mint stamp are known to date).